BitcoinDesign/Guide/guide/case-studies/payjoin.md

       caption: The user is presented with options of fee-ranges to choose from, in an interface very close to the default.
     - file: payjoin-handshake-transition
       modalImage: payjoin-handshake-transition-big
       alt: A transition screen shown informing the user that the payjoin process is in process.
-      caption: A transition screen is displayed indicating the payjoin construction and signing process.
+      caption: A transition screen is displayed indicating that payjoin construction and signing process.
     - file: send-review
       modalImage: send-review-big
       alt: A pre-sending review screen showing the finalised fee after the payjoin handshake is completed.